dalequark/daleonai/_posts/2020-06-12-building-an-ai-powered-searchable-video-archive.md

 ![Custom-build searchable video archive built in Flutter](/images/ui_preview.png "Custom-build searchable video archive built in Flutter")

-I used it to store and index all of my family home videos (\~126 GB).
+and it stored and indexed all of my family home videos (\~126 GB).
 Using machine learning, specifically the [Video Intelligence API](https://cloud.google.com/video-intelligence "Google Cloud Video Intelligence API"), I was able to do all sorts of analysis, including automatically splitting long videos, identifying objects and scenes, transcribing audio, and extracting on-screen text.

 The app ended up being extremely good at searching for cute moments.
 Using computer vision, it recognized scenes and objects like "wedding," "firework", "performance," "baby laughing", "home improvement," "roller coaster," and even "Disney World":